Ensure your wishes are fulfilled with a Lasting Powers of Attorney

 Lasting Power of Attorney for Health and Welfare – This allows the Attorney(s) to make decisions for the Donor such as care issues, where the donor lives, and, where the donor wishes, giving or refusing consent to life sustaining treatment.

 You may have had discussions with loved ones about your wishes should the unthinkable happen, commonly life sustaining treatment, medication and long term care.
 Without an LPA in place those wishes may be irrelevant, a doctor or the Local Authority will decide on your behalf.
-Alongside this bank accounts and investments could be frozen along with standing orders and direct debits to pay bills in your name.
+Alongside this, your bank accounts and investments could also be frozen along with standing orders and direct debits to pay bills in your name.
 Even having a joint back account would not stop this happening.

 If there is no LPA in place the Court of Protection will decide who looks after your affairs.
 This is not always the person you would have chosen.
 The Deputyship Order can take up to 10 months to obtain depending on the complexity of the case.
 This can cause a financial burden for your loved ones, having your assets frozen during this period.
 The Deputyship Order itself is also very expensive.
 It is not uncommon to exceed £3000 in court and solicitors fees, plus an annual fee of £500 is also payable.
 Once obtained, the Deputy must report to the Court/OPG at all times and may have to submit annual accounts for Court approval and receive periodical visits by a Court Visitor.
 A Deputy must account for every penny spent and any requests for money must be made to the Court in writing.